amogh09/amogh09.github.io/pure-functions-and-monads.md

   _         -> throwError $ "Could not parse " <> show xs <> " to an int"
 ```

-Note that we have defined <code>readInt</code> function within <code>MonadError String</code> context just like the <code>avg</code> function.
+Note that we have defined `readInt` function within `MonadError String` context just like the `avg` function.

-Next, we define a function <code>getInt</code> that will ask the user to input an integer, try to parse the input, and ask the user to input again if there was any error.
+Next, we define a function `getInt` that will ask the user to input an integer, try to parse the input, and ask the user to input again if there was any error.

 ```haskell
 -- app.hs